mikenz/trackview-arduino/README.md

         `"G", 5 x floats, 1 x long` is GPS data (lat, lon, alt, ourse, speed, age) `"I", 3 x floats` is IMU data (pitch, roll, yaw)

 In the future I'll create another project with code to process this data.
-It will rely on being able to read the SD card via `dd`, windows developers will need to create thier own solution.
+It will rely on being able to read the SD card via `dd`, Microsoft Windows developers will need to create thier own solution.